Zuikyo/ZIKRouter/Documentation/English/FAQ.md

 For example, when you pass a model to a VIPER module, the destination is the view in VIPER, and the view is not responsible for accepting any models.

-You can see sample code in: [Register protocol](./ModuleRegistration.md#Register protocol).
+You can see sample code in: [Transfer Parameters with Custom Configuration](Documentation/English/CustomConfiguration.md).

 ### What's required protocol and provided protocol？